-Murder/Manslaughter

-The result was a death where there was malice and fore thought in the case of murder, and not in the case of manslaughter.
+Murder/Manslaughter.
+The result was a death whether there was malice was a fore thought in the case of murder or absent for manslaughter.

-Sexual Assault

-A statutory offense which provides that it is a crime to knowingly cause another person to engage in an unwanted sexual act by force or threat.
+Sexual Assault.
+A statutory offense that provides that it is a crime to knowingly cause another person to engage in an unwanted sexual act by force or threat.

-Shooting
+Shooting.
 Whether the victim was the intended target or not.

-Domestic Violence
+Domestic Violence.
 Domestic violence and emotional abuse are behaviors used by one person in a relationship to control the other.
 Partners may be married or not married; heterosexual, gay, or lesbian; living together, separated or dating.
 Examples of abuse include name-calling or putdowns, keeping a partner from contacting their family or friends, withholding money, stopping a partner from getting or keeping a job, actual or threatened physical harm, sexual assault, stalking and intimidation.